leizhougetbetter/IAD/README.md

 ## Dependencies

-Fortran 90 files for **Monte Carlo Simulations** was tested using *Intel(R) Visual Fortran* version 13.0.3600.2010 and IMSL Fortran Numerical Library version 6.0.
+Fortran 90 files for **Monte Carlo simulations** was tested using *Intel(R) Visual Fortran* version 13.0.3600.2010 and IMSL Fortran Numerical Library version 6.0.
 To use the random number generator, the IMSL static library is needed, in particular the dynamical library *libiomp5md.lib*.

-Matlab files for **Aspiration generating** was created with *Matlab 2016b*.
+Matlab files for **Aspiration generating** and **Average abundance plot** was created with *Matlab 2016b*.

 ## Running the software

-All the files of **Monte Carlo simulation** should be put in the same folder.
+All the files of **Monte Carlo simulations** should be put in the same folder.

 The default parameter setting is for population size 100 with group size 3 on the regular graph.
 To change the network type to random graph or scale-free network, change the first setence *networkType = RRG* to  *networkType = RG* or *networkType = SF* in the **OtherParameters.inp** file.

 The program will generate a series of output files named *numA_Dist_a0_X* (X is the current value of $a_0$).
 In this file, each row is the stationary distriubtion of the number of strategy A in each repetition of the simulations.
 Then use **avgAbundance_a_0.m** to plot the average abundance of strategy A as a function as the payoff entry $a_0$ for a single model setting.

-## Tests

 ## License